 - Start date: 1 July 2019

-- Principal investigator: Dr Ioulia Bessa, Dr Simon Joyce, Denis Neumann, Professor Mark Stuart, Dr Vera Trappmann, Dr Charles Umney
+- Principal investigator: Professor Vera Trappmann, Dr Ioulia Bessa, Dr Simon Joyce, Denis Neumann, Professor Mark Stuart, Dr Charles Umney.

 The growth of the platform economy and its implications is one of the most important and contested developments in the current political economy.
 Increasing research interest has been directed at understanding protests by platform workers.
 To date, however, they tend to be studied through single or small case studies only.
 While such research is informative, and points to various instances where platform workers have successfully mobilised or built coalitions, they cannot tell us about wider global trends in platform labour protest.

 There is therefore a pressing need for macro-level analyses of platform worker protest on a global scale.
 We have created such a database - The Leeds Index of Platform Labour Protest – which catalogues reported instances of protest by platform workers across the world.
 As it develops, it will become a unique resource for all those seeking to understand global patterns in the industrial relations of the platform economy.
 It is an activity of the Centre for Employment Relations Innovation and Change (CERIC), involving researchers from CERIC and Dig.it.

 Leeds University Business School, Friedrich-Ebert Foundation, and The International Labour Organization.

 The Leeds Index uses data drawn from a combination of online resources, including news media databases, labour movement reportage, activist networks, and online forums.